Table of Contents

 Dynamo hubs are becoming more and more common on bikes used for bicycle touring and bikepacking.
-This can be attributed to advancements in LED technology, improvements to the dynamo hub itself and the fact that we all have USB powered devices that we like to charge along the way.
+This can be attributed to recent improvements in dynamo hub power outputs and efficiency, LED light advancements and ever-upgrading charging technology.

-This article will delve into what you should know about dynamo hubs.
+There are only a handful of dynamo hubs on the market, but there are some significant differences between them.
+This article will delve into everything you should know about dynamo hubs.

 Dynamo Hub Types

-The most common size for a touring bike is still 9mm quick release, but with axle standards changing both on-road and off-road, we’re now finding touring and bikepacking bikes available with as many as six axle variants.
+The most common size for a touring bike is still 9mm quick release, but with axle standards changing both on-road and off-road, we’re now finding touring and bikepacking bikes available with six axle variants.

 1. Quick Release 9mm – 100mm

 4. Thru Axle MTB Boost 15mm – 110mm